Photos: Russian strikes pound Ukraine’s second-largest city - NewsBreak

 Kharkiv’s Freedom Square — Ukraine’s largest plaza, and the nucleus of public life for the city — was struck with what was believed to be a missile, in an attack seen by many Ukrainians as brazen evidence that the Russian invasion wasn’t just about hitting military targets but also about breaking their spirits.

 The strike blew out windows and walls of buildings that ring the massive central square, which was piled high with debris and dust.
-Inside one building, chunks of plaster were scattered, and doors, ripped from their hinges, lay across hallways.Russia hits Ukraine’s 2nd largest city and convoy nears Kyiv
+Inside one building, chunks of plaster were scattered, and doors, ripped from their hinges, lay across hallways.Ceasefire talks begin between Ukraine, Russian officials

 “People are under the ruins.
 We have pulled out bodies,” said Yevhen Vasylenko, representative of the Emergency Situations Ministry in Kharkiv region.
 In addition to the six killed, 20 were wounded in the strike, he said.